 EMV stands for Europay, MasterCard, and Visa.
 These are the card companies that introduced this security feature.
 It’s now used on cards all over the world, though the uptake in the US has been slower.
 EMVs use a chip and PIN security system which is harder to crack than magnetic strip technology.
 The cards use static, dynamic, and combined data authentication.

 These cards enable secure card processing for swiped transactions, but they can’t prevent theft and fraud for card-not-present transactions.
 These are transactions where you use card details rather than a physical card.
-Online purchases are card-not-present transactions, for example.
+Online purchases are card-not-present transactions, for example, and these transactions are drawing a commensurate amount of interest from scammers and criminal elements, as these people understand where to look for opportunities.

-If your website allows customers to buy using card-not-present methods, you need a secure merchant processor to keep your customers’ cards and data safe.
+If your website allows customers to buy using card-not-present methods, you need a secure merchant processor to keep your customers’ cards and data safe, as it’s simply impossible to be too cautious.
 Your merchant processor should have military-grade encryption and PCI (Payment Card Industry) compliance.
-Ask for testemonials from their previous clients, just to be sure.
+Ask for testimonials from their previous clients, just to be sure.